Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/docker.md

 5. Generally, we'll be following the instructions here: https://getkong.org/install/docker/ with some slight (but important) differences

-6. For convenience, the commands will look something like this (Postgres 9.5 is required):
+6. For convenience, the commands will look something like this (PostgreSQL 9.5 is required):

         docker run -d --name kong-ee-database -p 5432:5432 -e "POSTGRES_USER=kong" -e "POSTGRES_DB=kong" postgres:9.5